Outdoor FunWeather History

 Seems like a lot of folks are posting on social media about all kinds of strange weather clouds.

-Here are some of the odd clouds that people have captured on camera:
+These next 3 videos show some of the odd clouds that people have captured on camera lately:

 #6 – Strange Contrails

-While I’m on the topic of strange-looking clouds, let’s cover another recent weather story that some people are talking about: chemtrails.
+While I’m on the topic of strange-looking clouds, let’s discuss another recent weather story that some people are talking about: chemtrails.

 Conspiracy theorists believe that persistent contrails (large, thick contrails that hang in the sky for hours at a time) are a relatively new thing.
 They think these contrails contain chemicals that government officials are spraying on people to control populations, to test biological agents, to manipulate weather, or to conduct other experiments.